CrypticMessenger/devrev-ai-agents/README.md

 # devrev-ai-agents

 ## Setup

-- Use `python -r requirements.txt` for initial setup and dependency installation.
+- Use `pip install -r requirements.txt` for initial setup and dependency installation.

 ## Langchain Demo

 - **Implementation:** Directory: `Langchain/`
 - **How to run:**
   1. Update query in `LangchainDemo.py`
   2. Run `python LangchainDemo.py`

 ## PalmSeg Demo

 - **Implementation:** Directory: `palm_subtask_responses/`
 - **How to run:**
   1. Update query in `PalmSegDemo.py`
   2. Run `python PalmSegDemo.py`

 ## Memory Integration

 - **Implementation:** Directory: `Memory/`

 ## Function Embeddings

 - **Implementation:** Directory: `function_embeddings`
 - Creating rich function description using arguments and example
 - Calculating embedding and doing similarity search
 - Storing function descriptions in vector database

 ## Adding a New Task

 - Guidelines or instructions for adding a new task.

 ## Experiments description:

 - Experiment_v0.py: We constructed a dataset and benchmarked our implementations of ReAct + Langchain.
 - Experiment_v1.py: We constructed a dataset and benchmarked our implementations of PaLM + query segementation.

 ## How to Add/Search/get All tools?